rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 A `data model` is a notation for describing data or information.
 The description generally consists of three parts:

 1. *Structure of the data*: In the database world, data models are at somewhat higher level than data structures, and are sometimes referred to as *conceptual model* to emphasize the difference in level.
-2. *Operations on the data*: We are generally allowed to perform a limited set of `queries` (operations that retrieve information) and `modifications` (operations that cahnge the database).
+2. *Operations on the data*: We are generally allowed to perform a limited set of `queries` (operations that retrieve information) and `modifications` (operations that change the database).
 3. *Constraints on the data*: Database data models usually have a way to describe limitations on what the data can be.

 ### 2.1.3 The Relational Model in Brief

 The relational model is based on tables.
-The structure portion of the relational model migh appear to resemble an array of structs in C, where the column headers are the field names, and each of the rows represent the values of one struct in the array.
+The structure portion of the relational model might appear to resemble an array of structs in C, where the column headers are the field names, and each of the rows represent the values of one struct in the array.

 ## 2.2 Basics of the Relational Model